Udacity Vs Coursera 2023: Ultimate Comparison

 Udacity Features

-Udacity has quite a few features that are very unique – Udacity Nanodegree as well as Udacity Nanodegree Plus.
+Udacity has quite a few unique features – Udacity Nanodegree and Udacity Nanodegree Plus.

-Udacity Nanodegree- Udacity offers the Nanodegree which is a type of learning wherein payment is made by the user every month and they can study the particular subject for about 6-12 months, post which they also get a completion certificate.
+Udacity Nanodegree- Udacity offers the Nanodegree, which is a type of learning wherein payment is made by the user every month, and they can study the particular subject for about 6-12 months, after which they also get a completion certificate.

 Udacity Pros

 Udacity Nanodegree Plus – This is a special kind of learning that students of Udacity can engage in.
-The Plus programs distinguishing feature is that it is Udacity guaranteed wherein you will get a job post-completion of the program.
-Udacity guarantees that you will get a job else the course price will be refunded.
+The Plus program’s distinguishing feature is that it is Udacity guaranteed, wherein you will get a job post-completion.
+Udacity guarantees you will get a job, or the course price will be refunded.
 However, this program has been discontinued.

 Coursera Features

-In case you wish to choose Coursera to learn any course, there are some choices for selecting it – audits, specialization, certified courses, and degrees.
+If you wish to choose Coursera to learn any course, there are some choices: audits, specialization, certified courses, and degrees.

 1. Audit.

-In case you wish to take up a course and learn its materials however you do not want to spend on it, you can opt for auditing it.
-When a course is audited, you can check the subject materials as well as study them, without any cost.
+If you wish to take up a course and learn its materials however you do not want to spend on it, you can opt to audit it.
+When a course is audited, you can check and study the subject materials without cost.
 However, you cannot apply for its certificate, submit homework to get graded, participate in various activities, etc.

 2. Certified course

-In this basic option, you will be paying a fee, then enroll in it and start learning.
-Based on the schedule of the user, they can submit assignments or take tests as per their availability.
+In this basic option, you will pay a fee, then enroll in it and start learning.
+Based on the user’s schedule, they can submit assignments or take tests as available.
 On completing this course, Coursera will grant you the certificate of completion.

 3. Specialization

 This refers to many courses packed into a single specific topic.
-For instance, if you wish to learn creative writing, a standalone course can be selected or you could specialize in this topic – i.e. opt for a bundle of courses that revolve around creative writing, but covers various subject matter.
+For instance, if you wish to learn creative writing, a standalone course can be selected, or you could specialize in this topic – i.e., opt for a bundle of courses that revolve around creative writing but cover various subjects.
 Once you complete the course, you get a completion certificate.

 4. Degree

-This is the big deal and is similar to that given by universities all over the world.
-If you opt for this course, you are basically signing up for an online university.
-Coursera has many different degrees to choose from, and the majority revolve around IT and business categories.
+This is a big deal and is similar to that given by universities worldwide.
+If you opt for this course, you are signing up for an online university.
+Coursera has many degrees, most of which revolve around IT and business categories.

 Pricing Plans Comparison: Udacity Vs Coursera